Vienne (department): Politics

 Édith Cresson, France's first woman prime minister from 1991 to 1992, was a deputy (MP) for the department.
 The president of the Departmental Council is Alain Pichon, elected in 2020.

 Vienne has three arrondissements: Poitiers, the prefecture, and the subprefectures Châtellerault and Montmorillon.

 Current National Assembly Representatives

 Religion

 The capital, Poitiers, is the see of the Roman Catholic Archdiocese of Poitiers, which pastorally serves the department.

 Tourism and sights

 The most famous tourist sites include the Futuroscope theme park, Poitiers (city of Art and History), the Abbey Church of Saint-Savin-sur-Gartempe, a UNESCO world heritage site, the animal parks of Monkey's Valley in Romagne and the Crocodile Planet in Civaux.

 Economy

-Goat cheese making is an important industry of Vienne.
+The production of goat cheese is an important industry in Vienne.

 International relations

 Vienne has a partnership relationship with: